 The present situation (Spring 2020) that the Coronavirus has created, concerning travelling and accommodation, has made the DYNASTEE board to decide that it will support on-line training.
 It will do so by organising a series of webinars during September (on Wednesday each week from 10-12 h).
 Each webinar will be composed of two lectures and introduce an exercise using benchmark data that will be made available to the participants for training.

-Find the proposed program and link for registration here for the On-line Training for Dynamic Calculation Methods for Building Energy Performance Assessment.
+Find the proposed program here for the On-line Training for Dynamic Calculation Methods for Building Energy Performance Assessment.

 Title: DYNASTEE On-line Training for Dynamic Calculation Methods for Building Energy Performance Assessment